 As we draw closer to the busiest shopping season of the year, let’s take a look at how Instagram is changing how we shop, and how brands are pivoting their sales strategy as a response:

 How Instagram is Changing Shopping #1: Discovery Feeds are Fully Shoppable and Curated

 Imagine walking into a store where everything stocked on the shelves suitably matched your personal style, wish list, and price point — that could result in some serious spending!

 Thanks to the already established and super-savvy Instagram algorithm, our Home feeds are tailored to our likes and dislikes — content the algorithm thinks we’ll like most is surfaced to the top of our Home feed.

 When we take that concept to the new Instagram Shop feed, we’re stepping into a curated, personalized, shoppable destination.

-The new shopping destination allows users to “browse selections from your favorite brands and creators, filter by categories like beauty and home, and purchase the looks you love all in one place,” making finding inspiration and shopping directly in the Instagram app much more streamlined.
+The new shopping destination allows users to “Browse Shops,” “See Editors Picks,” “Explore Guides,” and “Shop Collections,” making finding inspiration and shopping directly in the Instagram app much more streamlined.